Dadido3/D3pixelbot/pixelcanvas.io.md

 1. Make "Get websocket URL" HTTPS request
 2. Connect to WS server: `URL + "/?fingerprint=" + fingerprint`
    The fingerprint doesn't need to be same as sent in the me request.
-But it needs to be a valid hexa decimal, 32 nibbles long.
+But it needs to be a valid hexadecimal, 32 nibbles long.

 ### Incoming